sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 -

-  ``setMethodsExcept(array $methods)`` can be called on the Mock Builder object to specify the methods that will not be replaced with a configurable test double while replacing all other public methods.
-This works inverse to ``onlyMethods()``.

--

   ``setConstructorArgs(array $args)`` can be called to provide a parameter array that is passed to the original class' constructor (which is not replaced with a dummy implementation by default).

 -